Château de Sully-sur-Loire: Castle buildings

-The buildings are grouped around the Inner Courtyard with a narrow gallery to the South - the so-called Galérie d'Agréement - of two storeys and a steep roof from the 17th century and a curtain wall to the west from the 19th C. All built in Sandstone, the roofs are covered with slate.
+The buildings are grouped around the Inner Courtyard with a narrow gallery to the South—the so-called Galérie d'Agréement—of two storeys and a steep roof from the 17th century and a curtain wall to the west from the 19th century.
+All built in Sandstone, the roofs are covered with slate.

-8: Gate Tower
+Gate Tower

-A stone arched bridge on the west side of the Outer Courtyard leads to the square Gate Tower from the 15th C. Its three storeys rise on a square plan and are completed by a bent hipped roof.
+A stone arched bridge on the west side of the Outer Courtyard leads to the square Gate Tower from the 15th century Its three storeys rise on a square plan and are completed by a bent hipped roof.
 To the courtyard side, the building has a narrow, pentagonal stair tower with five floors.
 The coat of arms of the de Béthune family can be seen above the arched entrance.

-9: The Petit Chateau
+The Petit Chateau

 South of the portal tower is the Petit Château, a three-storey steep-roofed building.
 Its top floor has a battlement on a cantilever stone console on the northeast façade.
 On the ground floor of the building is the former study of Maximilien de Béthunes, while on the first floor his bedroom can be visited.
 Both rooms were restored in the second half of the 20th century and show the building stock of the 18th century.
 However, their painted beamed ceilings date back to the 16th century.

-7: The Louis XV Wing
+The Louis XV Wing

 North of the portal tower is an unfurnished two-storey steep-roofed building, called the wing of Louis XV. and borders at its northern end to the Keep.
-The Wing accidentally burnt down in 1918 and rebuilt in 1923, as a basic shell of only 2 floors (it was 4).
+The Wing accidentally burnt down in 1918 and rebuilt in 1923, as a basic shell of only two floors (it was four).

-10 & 11: Tour d'Artillery and Tour de Béthune
+Tour d'Artillery and Tour de Béthune

 At the southern corner of the courtyard stands as a link between the western curtain wall and southern gallery of the Tour d'Artillerie (Artillery Tower), which owes its name to its use as a platform for cannon.
 The round tower has five-meter-thick walls and an outer diameter of 15 meters.
 Built in 1606 on the site of a previous tower from 1363, it has always had only one above-ground floor with a flat roof used originally to house cannon.

 The southern end of the Petit Château joins a high round tower with four floors and a conical hipped roof.
 Its present name, Tour de Béthune, commemorates Maximilien de Béthune, originally it was called Tour de la Sange.
 With a diameter of twelve meters, it has in the attic a cantilevered, all-round battlement on stone consoles and machicolation rows and dates from 1440.